The Ultimate Greek island hopping tour

 Ferry from Mykonos to Santorini

-The price of a standard ferry ticket ranges between €65 and €89.
-If you want to bring along your car, make sure to book an itinerary that allows the transport of vehicles.
+The price of a standard ferry ticket can be up to €90.
+If you want to bring along your car, make sure to book a route that allows the transportation of vehicles.

 Tip: instead of departing early in the morning, take some time to experience the vivid nightlife of Mykonos before leaving the island.
 You can choose to travel in the afternoon and arrive in Santorini later in the day, the best time to enjoy the island’s world-famous sunset!